Available with Location Referencing license.

 The Split Events tool is used to split a line event into two adjoining events.
-You are allowed to edit the attributes of the split events prior to selecting the location to split.
-On successful execution, the resulting split events get new event IDs, and the input event retires.
+You can edit the attributes of the split events before selecting the location to split.
+On successful implementation, the resulting split events get new event IDs, and the input event retires.

-If a line event that uses referent offsets as its start and end measure values is split into two adjoining events, then the resulting split events get new event IDs, and the original event retires.
-The first event will retain the referent offset values as its start measure value, but will use route and measure as its new end measure value.
-The second event will use route and measure as its start measure value and will use referent offset values as its end measure value.
+If a line event that uses the referent offsets method to get the start and end measure values is split into two adjoining events, the resulting split events get new event IDs, and the original event retires.
+The first event will retain the referent offset method value for the start measure value, but will use the route and measure method to get the new end measure value.
+The second event will use the route and measure method to get the start measure value and will use the referent offset method value as its end measure value.

 - Open ArcGIS Event Editor and, if prompted, sign in to your ArcGIS organization.